nexiality/documentation/release/nexial-core-v3.2.changelog.md

   typing and "tabbing" out of current web element.
 - added error handling when Nexial timed out during the execution of a `wait...` command.
 - [`screenshotInFull(file,timeout)`](../commands/web/screenshotInFull(file,timeout)): **NEW** command to capture entire web page screenshot with scrolling timeout.
+- added more leniency in terms of exception handling when executing the `waitUntil...` and the `assert...` commands.
+  This results in more robust handling of slower or unreliable application response during automation.

 ### [webalert](../commands/webalert)